Di(e)ce

-Di(e)ce (ｄｉ［ｅ］ｃｅ-ダイス-, di[e]ce –daisu-), stylized di[e]ce, is a manga written and illustrated by Kana Yamamoto.
+Di(e)ce (di［e］ce-ダイス-, di[e]ce –daisu-), stylized di[e]ce, is a manga written and illustrated by Kana Yamamoto.
 Since 2007, it has been serialized in a shōjo manga magazine, Monthly Comic Zero Sum.
 The story covers two best-friends, Kazuki Naruse and Haruki Koutake, which is on the advanced track of Seitoukou Academy.
 Though they are not connected by blood, these two whose faces are so similar coincidentally have their 16th birthdays on 11 November.
 However, on that fateful anniversary, the game of fate—killing and surviving, which is called di[e]ce, started, revealing that they are the two kings that is supposed to kill each other in order to finish the game.
 The manga chapters ended in November 2010, and the series has 6 collected volumes published by Ichijinsha.
 They are also available in French.

 Plot

 The plot begins at Seitokou Academy, which is in the fictional area of Boudo, Tokyo.
 There the arcade-game king, Kazuki Naruse, is best friends with the student council president, Haruki Koutake.
 Both have similar faces, and coincidentally have the same birthday, 11 November.
 On their 16th birthday, a game of survival, di(e)ce, started.
-In the game, Kazuki and Haruki, were revealed to be the kings of the game, and as there can’t be two kings in a game, one would have to kill the other.
+In the game, Kazuki and Haruki, were revealed to be the kings of the game, and as there cannot be two kings in a game, one would have to kill the other.
 Meeting various other players such as Sion and Gara, the two best-friends find their way to kill each other.